Making Tax Digital

 Making Tax Digital is a large HMRC project to move all tax reporting to software and apps.
 The next stage to be introduced is Making Tax Digital for Income Tax Self-assessment.

-The change will affect over 4.2 million taxpayers, including freelancers in our industry who are sole traders.
+Around 4.2 million taxpayers will be affected - including freelancers in our industry who operate as sole traders.

 Who does Making Tax Digital apply to?